 What’s more, CPS does nothing to help you feel like you have any power in your case.
 In fact, it is my experience that CPS will go out of their way to cause you to feel like you are not in control and that you are merely a part of a much larger process.
 You’re riding the wave just like everyone else that is involved.
-The problem is that most of the time you’ll feel like you are beneath the waves rather than riding on top.
+The problem is that most of the time, you’ll feel like you are beneath the waves rather than riding on top.

-The blog posts from the past few days and today's blog post from the Law Office of Bryan Fagan is intended to help you to feel like it is possible to regain some of the control that CPS takes from you when your child is removed from your home.
+The blog posts from the past few days and today's blog post from the Law Office of Bryan Fagan are intended to help you feel like it is possible to regain some of the control that CPS takes from you when your child is removed from your home.
 The reasons why your child may be removed could be suspect or lacking in merit.
 I don't doubt that.
-Eventually, however, CPS will need to present actual evidence to a judge in order to justify the continued removal of your child from your home.
+Eventually, however, CPS will need to present actual evidence to a judge to justify the continued removal of your child from your home.
 The question will be you diligent enough in advocating for yourself and your child along the way to have your child returned to you as early as possible?

 Most of the time, the goal of CPS will be to place your child back in your home.
 Despite how it can seem, their goal is not to remove your child from your home permanently.
-However, there will always be a backup plan that is worked on in order to help your child remain safe wherever that ends up being.
+However, there will always be a backup plan that is worked on to help your child remain safe wherever that ends up being.
 Living with a relative on a full-time basis or even being adopted are examples of the sort of back up plans that CPS will have available to them if your home is not a suitable option for permanent placement.

-Keep any copy of the judge’s orders at your house
+Keep any copy of the judge’s orders at your house.

 What you will encounter in a CPS Case